daemianmack/Chrome-WatchList/README.md

 #### Test build

 `lein autotest` will start watching the source and test directories for changes, automatically re-running the tests with each change.
+`phantomjs` must be on the `PATH`.

+There is a thumb-in-the-wind set of performance benchmark scenarios that can be chosen at runtime via env var...

+`PERF=true lein autotest`

 #### All builds
 `lein chromebuild auto` will conveniently auto-execute all builds, including `test`, and will monitor `resource/assets` for changes; it is not fast, is included mainly for novelty and should be replaced with a small source/asset-monitoring harness integrated into the above builds.